tajakobsen/unxml/README.md

 ## Parsing to an Object or List

-By using the `as`-method on [ObjectParserBuilder](src/main/java/com/nerdforge/unxml/parsers/builders/ObjectParserBuilder.java) or [ArrayParserBuilder](src/main/java/com/nerdforge/unxml/parsers/builders/ArrayParserBuilder.java), you can have Jackson instansiate an object or a `List` as part of the parsing process.
+By using the `as`-method on [ObjectParserBuilder](src/main/java/com/nerdforge/unxml/parsers/builders/ObjectParserBuilder.java) or [ArrayParserBuilder](src/main/java/com/nerdforge/unxml/parsers/builders/ArrayParserBuilder.java), you can have Jackson instansiate an `Object` or a `List` as part of the parsing process.

 ```java
 // create a parser that will output an Object instance